bereyhi-courses/genai-utoronto/_events/sample_exam_due.md

 hide_from_announcments: true
 ---
 **Topics:**
-- It is expected to cover up to VAEs
+- The exam covers Chapters 1 to 3
 - The exam is 3 hours long
 - No programming questions
+- Starts at 6:00 PM in EX-320